 If you've never pulled wire through conduit, it may seem a bit troubling.
-How in the world can you get wire to push through conduit, especially when the conduit run may be hundreds of feet long?
+How in the world can you get the wire to push through the conduit, especially when the conduit run may be hundreds of feet long?
 Unless the conduit is very short and/or perfectly straight, pushing it through is highly unlikely.
 And, of course, it won't just crawl through the pipe itself.
 Dry and bare wiring being pulled through conduit, especially PVC conduit, creates friction, making it even more difficult to pull the wire.

 Lubricating the Wires

 Pulling wires can be difficult enough through straight runs of conduit, but throwing a few bends and turns in the run increases friction, making pulling much more difficult.
 That's when you use a lubricant.
 Wire-pulling compound is a non-conductive lubricant in either a gel or a slimy, soapy form that makes both the conduit and wires slick by coating the wiring, allowing it to slide through the conduit with relative ease.

 Apply the compound directly to the wires before pulling them into the conduit.
 Use the lubricant more heavily at the beginning of the pull and less so toward the end of the pull, as the interior of the conduit will become coated along its length as you pull.
 Follow the manufacturer's instructions for proper application.

 Watch Now: How to Pull Electrical Wire or Cable Through a Conduit

 Equipment / Tools

 A conduit mouse, also called a conduit piston, is a small cylinder of foam that is slightly smaller than the interior diameter of the conduit.
 You use it with a shop vacuum.